Cooking bone-in chicken thighs can be intimidating. At what temperature are chicken thighs done exactly?

 No more talk about chicken is done when the juices run clear or if the meat isn’t pink anymore.
 These fun euphemisms are what turn a great piece of meat into a piece of cardboard.

 It’s time for science.
-An accurate thermometer takes the guesswork out of knowing when food is cooked to the proper and safe temperature.
+An accurate thermometer takes the guesswork out of knowing when meat is cooked to the proper and safe temperature.

 However, you don’t always have time to closely monitor everything you cook.
 When I’m busy I’ll throw some chicken thighs in the oven and stick my SmokeBloq wireless meat thermometer probe in them and go about my business.